 According to True Education Partnerships, the combined education and training industries account for more than $4 trillion.
 With the increase in the costs of providing education and concerns about financial responsibility, there has been a recent shift towards focusing more on promises offered by online software and educational technology well before the pandemic hit.

-There are thousands of EdTech tools that enhances both the student and teacher experience.
-Advantages of technology in education are becoming more known.
-For example, EdTech tools can consist of using virtual technology (VR) devices that help students visualize a concept or an idea while also providing an immersive experience.
+There are thousands of EdTech tools that enhance both the student and teacher experience.
+The advantages of technology in education are becoming more known.
+For example, EdTech tools can feature virtual technology (VR) devices that help students visualize a concept or an idea while also providing an immersive experience.
 On the other hand, EdTech tools can consist of data science-based platforms that utilize big data and analytics to help teachers identify learning habits so that they can subsequently create personalized lesson plans for each student.

 Edtech helps both students and teachers in many distinct ways.
 Built In summarizes how EdTech is directly impacting the way students learn and how teachers teach and how technology has changed education positively.
 For students, new technologies are introducing new avenues of learning: